 Day 3: Color one small section of a page.
 Stop before you get tired so the book still feels inviting tomorrow.

-Day 4: Give a kid a coloring or alphabet page and sit beside them with your own puzzle.
+Day 4: Give a child a coloring or alphabet page and sit beside them with your own puzzle.
 Shared quiet counts.

 Day 5: Try a large-print page, even if you do not need large print.
 Notice how comfortable easy-to-scan pages feel at night.

-Day 6: Pick a harder Sudoku or maze and let it take longer than expected.
+Day 6: Pick a harder Sudoku, maze, or hidden-word puzzle and let it take longer than expected.
 A little friction can be the fun part.

 Day 7: Stack the books somewhere visible and choose next week's table book.
-The ritual survives when the setup is obvious.
+The routine lasts longer when the setup is obvious.

-If you are starting the paper puzzle comeback at home, choose by mood.
-Pick coloring when the day felt loud.
-Pick Sudoku when you want a clean challenge.
-Pick word search when you want something approachable.
-Pick kids activity books when you want the table to become a shared space.
+Choose coloring when the day felt loud.
+Choose Sudoku when you want a clean challenge.
+Choose word search when you want something approachable.
+Choose kids activity books when you want the table to become a shared family space.

 Final Thought

 The phone will still be there when the page is done.
-That is the whole point.
-A paper puzzle book does not need to replace the internet forever.
-It only needs to interrupt the automatic scroll long enough for your brain to remember there are slower, quieter, more satisfying ways to play.
+That is the point.
+A paper puzzle book does not have to replace the internet forever.
+It only needs to interrupt the automatic scroll long enough for the room to get quieter and the evening to feel like yours again.